SixArm/mast-cell-help/README.md

 Mast cell activation syndrome (MCAS) notes about references, diagnostics, treatments.

-Ask your doctor, nurse, or other medical provider about these notes.
+Ask your doctor, nurse, or healthcare provider about these notes.

 ## References